ricbencar/shallow-water-waves/README.md

 ## Overview

-This project provides both a **Command-Line Interface (CLI)** and a **Graphical User Interface (GUI)** application for computing local shallow-foreshore wave-height distribution parameters.
-The underlying model is based on the **Composite Weibull distribution**, as detailed in "Shallow foreshore wave height statistics" by H. Groenendijk (Master's Thesis, Delft University of Technology, 1998).
-This model is particularly suited for shallow foreshore environments, where wave behavior deviates significantly from deep-water conditions due to phenomena like depth-induced breaking and non-linear wave-wave interactions.
+This project presents a robust solution for accurately computing local shallow-foreshore wave-height distribution parameters, critical for coastal engineering applications.
+It offers both a **Command-Line Interface (CLI)** and a **Graphical User Interface (GUI)**, providing flexibility for users to interact with the model.
+The core of this project lies in its implementation of the **Composite Weibull distribution**, a sophisticated model specifically designed for shallow water environments.

+Unlike deep-water conditions where wave behavior is often well-described by simpler distributions like Rayleigh, shallow foreshores introduce complex phenomena such as depth-induced breaking, non-linear wave-wave interactions, and bottom friction.
+These processes significantly alter wave height distributions, making accurate prediction challenging (Groenendijk, 1998; Battjes & Groenendijk, 2000).
+The Composite Weibull distribution addresses these complexities by employing a two-part structure that effectively captures the distinct physical regimes of unbroken and breaking waves.

-The applications allow users to input key wave and bathymetric parameters, perform complex wave height distribution calculations, and generate a detailed report of the results.
+Through these applications, users can input essential wave parameters to perform local wave heights distribution calculations.
+The output includes a detailed report of the computed values, offering insights for the design of marine structures, coastal protection systems, and the assessment of wave-related phenomena like overtopping.

 ## Features